pedrazamiguez/online-bookstore-api/README.md

 **Architectural Notes**

-While this process is implemented as a single use case class for demonstration purposes, in a **production-grade system** this orchestration would ideally be handled using the **Chain of Responsibility Pattern**:
+This orchestration is handled using the **Chain of Responsibility Pattern**:

-- Each step (e.g., stock check, payment, shipping) would be encapsulated in its own **processor**.
+- Each step (e.g., stock check, payment, shipping) is encapsulated in its own **processor**.
-- These processors would be linked in a chain, with each one performing its task and passing control to the next.
+- These processors are linked in a chain, with each one performing its task and passing control to the next.
 - This design promotes **modularity**, **reusability**, and **separation of concerns**, making it easier to handle failures, retries, or alternate flows (e.g., different payment providers or loyalty systems).